Quillwyrm/Spall-Lang/README.md

 : RedRing             -- Define a custom Shape Block, A red ring CIRC 4 4 6 red
-  CIRC 4 4 3          -- Color undefined because we dont need it, Shape consumed by next Op ERASE SHAPE         -- Erase last TEMP from the MAIN buffer (SHAPE consumes last TEMP)
+  CIRC 4 4 3          -- Color undefined because we dont need it, Shape consumed by next Op ERASE SHAPE         -- Erase last TEMP from the MAIN buffer ('SHAPE' Op consumes last TEMP buffer)

 # tileA               -- Define an output Tile, this is what will be exported.
   RECT 0 0 8 8 wht